superg3m/c_build/README.md

 # c_build

-`c_build` is a tool designed to easily and quickly build C projects and their dependencies.
+`c_build` is a build tool designed to easily and quickly build C/C++ projects and their dependencies.
-It allows you to build C dependencies, such as libraries, that you have created.
+It allows you to build C/C++ dependencies, such as libraries that you created or library you are pulling in.
-The project is moving towards using CMake for better organization and cross-platform support.

-- [ ] ADD SOMETHING TO THE CONFIG THAT STOPS IT FROM PULLING TO MAKE SURE DEPENDENCIES ARE UP TO DATE.
-   - git_pull_dependencies = true

 ## Features
 - Checks for the presence of `c_build.py` to identify project dependencies.